alexis-golart24/10k-Climate-Scraping/README.md

     b.
 Update the search words & parameters to extract specific language

     c.
 Code produces “Processed Edgar API Links” excel sheet with extracted data

+   **check to make sure the companies are in the SIC key codes excel file with their corresponding industry number - if not, add them because its needed for step 3

-2. Classify companies into divisions by running “Broader company classifications”
+3. Classify companies into divisions by running “Broader company classifications”

-3. Use the division lists from Step 2. in the “subsetted and sorted data” code to sort and average your extracted data by division (subsets by division and by years: 2002/2010 start year)
+4. Use the division lists from Step 2. in the “subsetted and sorted data” code to sort and average your extracted data by division (subsets by division and by years: 2002/2010 start year)

       a.
 This code produces the “Final Grouped Companies” excel file

-4. You then go to the R code “Visualizing Individual companies”
+5. You then go to the R code “Visualizing Individual companies”

       a.
 Run the very last code chunk “PDFs for Company Divisions”